Quantum scarring enhances non-Markovianity of subsystem dynamics: The PXP model and its deformations

 where $r\!=\!\{2,3,..\}$.
-We will refer to the PXP model with this deformation as the PXPZ model, $\mathcal{H}_{PXPZ} \!=\! \mathcal{H}_{PXP} + \Delta\mathcal{H}_r$.
+We will refer to the PXP model with this deformation as the PXPZ model, $\mathcal{H}_{PXPZ} \!=\! \mathcal{H}_{PXP} + \sum_r\Delta\mathcal{H}_r$.
 A forward scattering approximation calculation showed that the optimal value of the parameter $\lambda$ to be $\sim 0.05$.
 It is interesting that at about half this value and for $r\!=\!2$, the entire spectrum of the PXPZ model comes closest to an integrable-like least-thermal spectrum \cite{Khemani2019}.
-We mainly focus on the case $r\!=\!3$ in this work, as $r\!=\!2 $ distinguishes itself quite nominally from the base PXP model in our investigation of subsystem non-Markovianity, whereas the case $r\!=\!3$ shows considerably more distinguishing behaviour compared to the base PXP model.
+We focus, for simplicity, on the case $r\!=\!\{2,3\}$ in this work (that is, $r$ takes values $2$ and $3$), as the case of considering only $r\!=\!2$ distinguishes itself quite nominally from the base PXP model in our investigation of subsystem non-Markovianity, whereas including the case $r\!=\!3$ already shows considerably more distinguishing behaviour compared to the base PXP model.
+This also keeps the model sufficiently quasi-local compared to the most general case of unrestricted values of $r$ which leads to a very long-range Hamiltonian.
 Once again, the boundary terms have not been displayed in the above equation but have been included in our calculations.
-A comparison of fidelity revivals and half-chain entanglement entropy between the PXP and PXPZ models is shown in Fig.\ref{fig:fig1}.
+A comparison of fidelity revivals and half-chain entanglement entropy between the PXP and PXPZ models is shown in Fig.\ref{fig:fig1} (upper row).
 We note that this is not an original result and is being shown here for the sake of completeness.
-As seen in the left figure of Fig.\ref{fig:fig1}, the von Neumann entanglement entropy is grows slowly with a linear envelope dressed with oscillations, whereas that of the PXPZ model hardly grows at all and is strongly damped by persistent oscillations.
-The fidelity revivals seen in the right figure of Fig.\ref{fig:fig1} is equally striking, with the PXP model showing rather subdued revivals which gradually but quickly diminish in their strengths, whereas that of the PXPZ model with $r\!=\!3$ shows almost persistent revivals to about $80\%$ strengths, and this strength diminishes with time sufficiently weakly that it is not particularly visible across our simulation times.
+As seen in Fig.\ref{fig:fig1} (upper row), the von Neumann entanglement entropy grows slowly with a linear envelope dressed with oscillations, whereas that of the PXPZ model hardly grows at all and is strongly damped by persistent oscillations.
+The fidelity revivals seen in the right figure of Fig.\ref{fig:fig1} are equally striking, with the PXP model showing rather subdued revivals (at time periods $\approx 4.76$) which gradually but quickly diminish in their strengths, whereas that of the PXPZ model with $r\!=\!3$ shows almost persistent revivals to about $80-85\%$ strengths with a time period $\approx 4.52$, and this strength diminishes with time very weakly within our simulation times.
+Such contrasting behaviour is also seen in local density of states related to the decay rate of fidelity \cite{Schnee2025}.
+In Appendix-\ref{appn2}, expectedly more persistently oscillating behaviour of a mixed-state entanglement measure (associated with subsystems comprising of a few spins) is seen in the PXPZ case as compared to the PXP case.